tgraupmann/UnityWebGLSpeechSynthesis/README.md

 The scene is located at `Assets/WebGLSpeechSynthesis/Scenes/Example01Synthesis.unity`

+The example source is located at `Assets/WebGLSpeechSynthesis/Scripts/Example01Synthesis.cs`.

 ![image_1](images/image_1.png)

 ## Example02 - Proxy Synthesis

 The scene is located at `Assets/WebGLSpeechSynthesis/Scenes/Example02Proxy.unity`

+The example source is located at `Assets/WebGLSpeechSynthesis/Scripts/Example02Proxy.cs`.

 The example code is nearly identical to the non-proxy example, except for getting the synthesis instance from `ProxySpeechSynthesisPlugin`.